agustinBassi/mantOS/README.md

 # Contributing

+Do you like the project?
+Please, helpe with a STAR and Follow.
+It is important for me and animates me to continue working and contribuiting for the open source community.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 # License